 The Toledo Zoo is home to many birds, mammals, reptiles, invertebrates, and underwater sea creatures.
 Notable animals include grizzly bears, a two-toed sloth, a snow leopard, lemurs, gorillas, and elephants.
 The reptiles at the Toledo Zoo include a Galapagos tortoise, a Cuban boa constrictor, a saltwater crocodile, and a gecko.

 The zoo has several activities you can do once in the park, including feeding a giraffe, an aerial adventure course, the Museum of Natural History, a kids’ area called Nature’s Neighborhood, and more.
 As for the aquarium, prepare to be amazed.
-You’ll enjoy interactive exhibits, a touch tank where you can pet sting rays, sharks, and crabs, and an ocean lab where you’ll interact with sea urchins, sea stars, and more.
+You’ll enjoy interactive exhibits, a touch tank where you can pet sting rays, sharks, and crabs, and an ocean lab to interact with sea urchins, sea stars, and more.

 Every day at 2 pm, aquarium staff dives in to feed the fish and clean the large tanks.
 The zoo also offers behind-the-scenes tours and an overnight experience for guests.
-There’s so much to see and do at the Toledo Zoo; you’ll be talking about your visit for a long time.
+There’s so much to see and do at the Toledo Zoo; you’ll talk about your visit for a long time.

 2. Toledo Botanical Garden